Elenlis/Elenlis/README.md

 - 👋 Hi, I’m @Elenlis
 - 👀 I’m interested in data analysis
-- 🌱 I’m currently learning data analysis in excel, Python and SQL
+- 🌱 I’m currently learning and testing my data analysis skills in excel, Python and SQL
 - 💞️ I’m looking to collaborate on data analysis or system analysis
 - 📫 How to reach me - Telegram @elen_lis